Donald J. Carty: Biography

 Carty was appointed as Chairman of Virgin America on February 6, 2006.
-On February 2 of that year, Toronto-based Porter Airlines, in the process of starting up a regional service out of the downtown Toronto island airport, announced that Carty would simultaneously serve as its chairman.
-Carty has served on Hawaiian Airlines Board of Directors three times; 2004-2007, 2008-2011, and currently since 2016.
+On February 2 of that year, Toronto-based Porter Airlines, in the process of starting up a regional service out of the downtown Toronto island airport, announced that Carty would simultaneously be its chairman.
+Carty has been on Hawaiian Airlines' board of directors three times; 2004–2007, 2008–2011, and since 2016.

+In January 2007, Carty became the vice chairman and CFO of Dell Inc., replacing James Schneider.
+On May 19, 2008, Dell announced that Carty would step down on June 13, to be succeeded by longtime General Electric executive Brian Gladden, chief executive of SABIC Innovative Plastics, formerly GE Plastics.
+Carty remained as a director and vice chairman of Dell.

-In 1999, Board Alert named him one of the year’s Outstanding Directors.
+In 1999, Board Alert named him one of the year's Outstanding Directors.
 In 2002, he was made an Officer of the Order of Canada.
-In September 2002, Carty was appointed by President Bush to the National Infrastructure Advisory Council where he served until the summer of 2005.
-He is a recipient of an Honorary Doctor of Law from Queen’s University.
+In September 2002, Carty was appointed by President Bush to the National Infrastructure Advisory Council where he was until the summer of 2005.
+He is a recipient of an Honorary Doctor of Law from Queen's University.

-Family Life
+Family life

 Carty was in born in Toronto, growing up in Toronto and Montreal, with 4 brothers and a sister.
 In 1969, he met Sharon Louise Smith in Boston while at Harvard, and they married in 1970.
 They had three children while living in Montreal, Michael Patrick, Catherine Rebecca, and William Robert Douglas.
 Don and Sharon were divorced in 1994.

 He was remarried in 1998 in Dallas to Eva Ana Maria Rodriguez.
-They have two children, Michael Malin Payne and Donald John Jr. They currently live in Dallas, Texas, and spend time in Newport Beach, California, and on a lake in Greater Madawaska, Ontario.
+They have two children, Michael Malin Payne and Donald John Jr. They currently live in Dallas, Texas, and spend time in Newport Beach, California, and on Hurd's Lake in Greater Madawaska, Ontario.